Kristian Blak

+Kristian Blak (born 1947) is a Danish composer, musician, and record executive based in the Faroe Islands.

+Early life

+Kristian Blak was born in Jutland, Denmark, in 1947.

+He moved to the Faroe Islands in 1974, where he has written most of his musical works.

+Career

-Kristian Blak (born 31 March 1947), originally from Fredericia, Denmark, lives in the Faroe Islands where he is a composer, musician, and record executive.
-He is the founder of the Nordic musical ensemble Yggdrasil (named after the World tree Yggdrasil).
-He has worked with sounds in the Faroese nature in several compositions.
+Blak is the founder of the Nordic musical ensemble Yggdrasil (named after the world tree known as Yggdrasil).
+He has worked with sounds from Faroese nature in several compositions.
 These include concerts in caves and other natural "concert halls" in the Faroe Islands.
 He has composed solo instrumental works, chamber music, choral works and symphonic music, for example the ballad Harra Pætur og Elinborg.